sigsum/sigsum/named-policy.md

 - The log must be witnessed by all the witnesses needed for our policy.

+- The log must be configured to request cosignatures from witnesses every 10 seconds.

+- If the log applies rate limiting then each submitter must be allowed to perform at least X (TODO) submissions per hour.

+- The log must accept submissions from anyone that is able to control a DNS name as needed for rate limiting.

 #### Other factors considered for logs

 - Trustworthiness: are we convinced that the log operator is who they